-If you want to infuse some traditional flavors to your vegan holiday cooking, you'll love having this sage, onion, and garlic spice blend in the pantry.
-It's an easy to make savory blend of traditional Christmas flavors that's delicious in stuffing (dressing), crispy smashed potatoes, baked vegetables, tofu turkey, and so much more!
+This savory blend of sage, onion, and garlic is the most popular poultry seasoning in our house during the holiday season!
+It's an easy to make blend of classic Christmas flavors that's delicious in stuffing (dressing), sprinkled on crispy smashed potatoes, vegan gravy, baked vegetables, vegan turkey, and so much more!

 Creating your own customized spice blends is quick and easy, affordable, and convenient - here's a few more we use all the time: taco seasoning, shawarma spice blend, madras curry blend, southwest spice blend.

-A simple homemade Sage and Onion seasoning blend that is quick to throw together with ground spices you probably have in the pantry right now.
-So simple!
+This simple homemade sage and onion blend is quick to throw together with ground spices you probably have in the pantry right now.
+Here's what you'll need:

-- ground sage - prominent, earthy, woody flavor traditionally used in poultry seasoning, with buttery sausage stuffing/dressing recipes at Christmas or Thanksgiving, and all year long in Mediterranean rubs, buttery garlic pasta sauces, potatoes, and tomato sauces.
+- ground sage - prominent, savory flavor traditionally used in poultry seasoning and in buttery sausage stuffing/dressing recipes at Christmas or Thanksgiving.

 - minced onion/onion flakes - a popular and complimentary flavor pairing with sage.
 Can sub granulated, but the small pieces of flaked onion are spectacular when baked and crunchy.